BleuBleu/FamiStudio/Docs/docs/instruments.md

 Envelopes cannot be deleted per-se, they can be cleared to they have essentially no effect.
 To clear and envelope, simply select the "Clear Envelope" option from the instrument context menu.

-# DPCM Instrument
+# Editing DPCM Samples

-The DPCM Instrument is a special instrument able to play DPCM samples.
-It is always present and cannot be deleted.
-For more information, please refer to the [DPCM Samples](dpcm.md) section.
+DPCM Samples are covered in depth in the [DPCM Samples](dpcm.md) section.

 # Editing Arpeggios